 Stainless steel

-Changes(Improvements) Advantage(s)
+Changes(Improvements)

-Screw mechanism already locked No need to remove it, easier for the users to change the blades and also
+No need to remove it, easier for the users to change the blades and also decreases the no. of components thereby reducing the chances of losing the screw or nut

-Safe cap Made of material same as that of handle, the other elevated part won't hurt
+Made of material same as that of handle, the other elevated part won't hurt the user and help preventing fabrics or user's clothes getting stuck to it

-Cap has magnetic circular disc inside Lock the cap onto the pivoting screw, it also acts as a feedback.
+Lock the cap onto the pivoting screw, it also acts as a feedback.

 BLADE